Skip to content

 Al Masmak Palace

 Al Masmak Palace in Riyadh is a striking mud-brick fortress that has witnessed some of the most important moments in Saudi history.
 Built in the late 19th century, it served both as a residence and a stronghold.
 In 1995, the palace was converted into a museum where visitors can explore galleries that trace the story of Saudi unification.
-Today, it stands as an architectural landmark and a symbol of the Kingdom’s foundation.
+Today, it stands as an architectural landmark and a symbol of Saudi’s foundation.

 King Fahd's Fountain